Sagthishvasu08/cypress-easygenerator/README.md

-# Cypres Automation using Typrscrypt
+# Cypres Automation using Typrscript

 This repository contains an assignment to test Cypress skills with the Easygenerator Test Automation team.
 The project includes scripts to run a local server and execute Cypress tests in both headless and open modes.